KIKN4/JS-Behind-The-Scenes/slides.md

 ::right::

-- onClick callback გადადის Call Stack-ში და იწყებს შესრულებას
+- onClick Callback to Call Stack: The onClick callback moves to the Call Stack and starts executing.

-- Callback Queue დაცარიელდა
+- Callback Queue is Empty: The Callback Queue is now cleared of tasks.

-- Call Stack მუშაობს, სანამ ფუნქცია არ დასრულდება და სტეკიდან ამოიშლება.
+- Call Stack Execution: The Call Stack processes the callback until it finishes and removes it from the stack.

 ---
 layout: two-cols